dolfs/tng-docker/README.md

 #### Step 0 - ZIP file

 As long as only a single ZIP file is downloaded, nothing is required.
-If you have multiple different versions, you should designate the desired one using by uncommenting and defining:
+If you have multiple different versions, you should designate the desired one by uncommenting and defining:

 ```
 TNG_ZIP_FILE=tngfiles1501.zip